.

 • The Cash Reserve Ratio (CRR) is the ratio fixed by the RBI of the total deposits of a bank in India, which is kept with the RBI in cash form.

 • A Bank has to set aside this much as reserve.
 Bank cannot lend it to anyone.
-Bank earns no interest rate or profit on this.
+The bank earns no interest rate or profit on this.

 • CRR as a tool of monetary policy is used when there is a relatively serious need to manage credit and inflation.